rahuln2002/Sign-Language-Recognition-using-LSTM-model/README.md

 ## Model Summary

 ### LSTM Model
-The LSTM model is trained on a "sequential_8" model with 14 layers and 4 dense layers.
+The LSTM model is trained on a "sequential" model with 14 layers and 4 dense layers.
 The model is compiled with the ‘Adam’ optimizer, ‘categorical_crossentropy’ loss, and ‘accuracy’ metrics.

 ![Screenshot 2023-12-10 195007](https://github.com/rahuln2002/Sign-Language-Recognition-using-LSTM-model/assets/99525324/9630fff4-609b-44eb-a42f-bfba33ecc460)

 ### ResNet
-The ResNet model is trained on a "model" model with 75 layers and 2 dense layers.
+The ResNet model is trained on a "model" model with 18 layers and 2 dense layers.
 The model is compiled with the ‘Adam’ optimizer, ‘categorical_crossentropy’ loss, and ‘accuracy’ metrics.
 ![Screenshot 2023-12-10 221602](https://github.com/rahuln2002/Sign-Language-Recognition-using-LSTM-model/assets/99525324/8650fc2b-6e5a-4248-9530-4a92972a3a93)

 ![Screenshot 2023-12-10 221622](https://github.com/rahuln2002/Sign-Language-Recognition-using-LSTM-model/assets/99525324/e0ae9dca-13c0-4db3-9d4e-77c9bc391665)